robotics-crash-course/rccdocs.github.io/pages/micropython_guides/1-funwithREPL.md

 Print statements are very helpful while programming, they allow the pico to communicate to you any number of things while running our scripts and eventually controlling the robot!

 ### Variable Types
 Unlike C or C++, Python does not require you to explicitly declare the variable's type, it will infer the type as variables are assigned.
-Nevertheless, understanding the basics of variable types is where we will begin.

 #### Integers
-Inside of your REPL, declare a couple of variables as integers by assigning them to whole numbers:
+Inside of your REPL, can variables as `integers` by assigning them to `whole numbers`:
 ```
 >>> x = 3
 >>> y = 4
 >>> z = 5
 ```
-Now ask your pico to print the sum of the variables:
+Inside the REPL, can `evaluate` or do math with any variables:
 ```
 >>> x+y+z
 ```